beginning of content

 What is TMJ dysfunction?

-TMJ dysfunction is when there are:
+TMJ dysfunction is when you have a:

 What are the symptoms of TMJ dysfunction?